Active Royal Navy weapon systems: Seafox

 The Seafox Mine Disposal System is an unmanned underwater vehicle (UUV) used by both the and -class minehunters to counter naval mines.
 The unit incorporates a remotely controlled surveillance system in order to identify a target, guided from the parent ship via fibre optic cables.
 Once a mine has been identified, an expendable autonomous or remote guided unit is guided to the target and detonates a shaped charge to destroy the mine.
 Four independent reversible motors and a hover thruster provide high manoeuvrability, allowing for exact placement prior to charge detonation.
 The Seafox has been used by the Royal Navy clearing coastal waters in both Iraq and Libya conflicts.

 Surface-to-air missiles

 Sea Ceptor

-The Sea Ceptor missile is currently being integrated into the Type 23 frigates, as a replacement to the Sea Wolf missile.
+The Sea Ceptor missile has been integrated into the Type 23 frigates, as a replacement to the Sea Wolf missile.
 It has a maximum range over 25 km and can reach Mach 3.
 The manufacturer states it has a "wide target set", including the capability to engage small naval vessels, which would give the missile a limited surface-to-surface role.
 A Royal Navy officer of the Type 23 frigate HMS Westminster stated: "Westminster managed to explore the real potential of the system during her training and to say it is a real game changer is an understatement.
 Unlike its predecessor, the system is capable of defending ships other than Westminster herself.
 Whether it's engaging multiple air threats or fast incoming attack craft, Sea Ceptor represents a massive capability upgrade for the Type 23 frigate."

+In July 2021, it was announced that the anti-air armament of the Type 45 destroyers was to be enhanced with the addition of a 24-cell silo for Sea Ceptor surface-to-air missiles.
+These were reported as likely to be in lieu of Aster 15 missiles, permitting the 48 Sylver A50 launch cells to be entirely devoted to carrying Aster 30.
+It was also announced that Eurosam would provide a refresh of the Aster 30 missile systems.
+All six ships were to be upgraded from 2026 to 2032.